jaswanth3233/Villanova_IoT_2022/Anjay Sensors/Push button.md

--> Now select the data input state to false and now click the button to record how many times the button is clicked.
-In this i had clicked the button 4 times and in the
+-> Now select the Digital Input State to false and now click the button to record how many times the button is clicked.
+In this i had clicked the button 4 times and in the you can see the result (no of clickes) in the Digital Input Counter.